 Curricular Practical Training is a type of employment that is either required by your curriculum, or is an academically integrated part of a credit-bearing course.
 This employment may be an internship, co-op education job, or any other work experience that is either required for your degree (as defined in the course catalog) or for which academic credit is awarded.
 The advisor at Intercultural and International Student Services authorizes it.

 An internship can be paid or unpaid as long as it meets the requirement listed above.
-In addition, you must go to the Internship Office before CPT approval.
+In addition, you must work with the Office of Experiential Learning and Community Engagement, Internships, before CPT approval.

 Employment for less than 20 hours per week is considered part-time curricular practical training.
-The employment authorization written on the back of your I-20 ID copy will specify permission to engage in part-time training and you must limit your work to no more than 20 hours per week.
+The employment authorization written on the third page of your I-20 will specify permission to engage in part-time training and you must limit your work to no more than 20 hours per week.
 There is no limitation upon the length of time you may participate in part-time curricular practical training, but you must be simultaneously enrolled as a full-time student in order to maintain lawful F-1 status.

 Your I-20 form authorized for curricular practical training is the document which indicates employment authorization.
 Please BRING THE FOLLOWING TO YOUR EMPLOYER: your I-20 form, your passport and other personal identification such as driver's license or student ID to your employer.
 These documents will allow your employer to complete the Employment Eligibility Verification Form I-9.
 All employers are required to complete an I-9 form for every employee.

 If a student uses a total of 12 months or more of full-time CPT, it cancels out all OPT time.
 Part time CPT does not count toward this 12-month aggregate.